othmen/base-php/README.md

 This repository is a fork of https://github.com/docker-library/php with a few changes:

 * We build only Alpine FPM variants
-* Built with libressl instead of openssl
+* Built with LibreSSL instead of OpenSSL
 * Additional debug variants of images with --enable-debug and non-stripped bins
+* Legacy PHP 5.3 variant

 ## Docker Images